Goals for the Future of Merles in Am. Cocker Spaniels

 - Because it is argued that merle has health issues associated with it we need to do our BEST to have healthy dogs otherwise.
 All cocker spaniels have health concerns (any form of life does) and perpetuating a problem is not a good way to breed.

 - CERF (canine eye research foundation) testing annually before breeding to have the eyes checked for eye problems that are hereditary and NOT breed if any problem is found. (cataracts etc.) Disclose the results of any problems to the breeder/owner of the dog and any litter mate's owners that you are in contact with.
 If an outside stud was used contact that dog's breeder/owner.
 This isn't about blaming someone it is about avoiding continuing it.
+This is nowadays called CAER and the results are sent into the OFA database after your veterinary eye specialist does the annual exam.

 - PRA (progressive retinal atrophy *eyes*) with a cheek swab and the DNA tested to carry for the gene that causes it.